python-zk/kazoo/docs/index.rst

 =====

-Kazoo is a Python library designed to make working with :term:`Zookeeper` a more hassle-free experience and less prone to errors.
-Using :term:`Zookeeper` in a safe manner can be difficult due to the variety of edge-cases in :term:`Zookeeper` and other bugs that have been present in the Python C binding.
-Due to how the C library utilizes a separate C thread for :term:`Zookeeper` communication some libraries like `gevent`_ also don't work properly by default.
-Kazoo handles all of these cases and provides a new asynchronous API which is consistent when using threads or `gevent`_ greenlets.
+Kazoo is a Python library designed to make working with :term:`Zookeeper` a more hassle-free experience that is less prone to errors.

+Kazoo features:

+* Support for gevent 0.13 and gevent 1.0b
+* Unified asynchronous API for use with greenlets or threads
+* Lock, Party, Election, and Partitioner recipe implementations (more implementations are in development)
+* Data and Children Watchers
+* Workarounds for Zookeeper Python binding bugs in the released libraries
+* Integrated testing helpers for Zookeeper clusters
+* Simplified Zookeeper connection state tracking
+* Logging redirection to standard Python logging system

 Kazoo is heavily inspired by `Netflix Curator`_ simplifications and helpers.